TIGHAR

-Amelia Earhart
+Amelia Earhart and Fred Noonan

-TIGHAR has long been involved with the search for Amelia Earhart and advocates the theory that Earhart successfully landed on Gardner Island, now known as Nikumaroro.
+TIGHAR has long been involved with the search for Amelia Earhart and Fred Noonan and advocates the theory that Earhart and Noonan landed on Gardner Island, now known as Nikumaroro.

 In 2012, TIGHAR was searching for clues around the Kiribati Islands using sonar equipment with the help of the State Department and undersea explorer Robert Ballard.

 Ballard led a 2019 expedition to locate Earhart's Electra or evidence that it landed on Nikumaroro as supposed by the Gardner/Nikumaroro hypothesis.
 After days of searching the deep cliffs supporting the island and the nearby ocean using state of the art equipment and technology, Ballard did not find any evidence of the plane or any associated wreckage of it.
 Allison Fundis, Ballard's Chief Operating Officer of the expedition, stated, “We felt like if her plane was there, we would have found it pretty early in the expedition.”
 Although Ballard maintains that the plane or significant portions still exist and will eventually be found, TIGHAR argues that the Electra has been "broken up" by the surf and other harsh environmental elements.